microchip-pic-avr-examples/pic18f47q10-cnano-i2c-read-write-eeprom-mcc/README.md

 ## Hardware Used

-- PIC18F56Q71 Curiosity Nano Development Board is used as a test platform.
+- PIC18F56Q71 Curiosity Nano Development board is used as a test platform.

 <br><img src="images/PIC18F47Q10_CNANO.png" width="600">